vipulxd/dairyGo/README.md

 # Welcome to dairyGo

-**dairyGo** project is made to make you more lazy , just by giving you the your dairy based solutions .
+**dairyGo** project is made to make you more lazy , just by giving you  your dairy based solutions .
 The less you wake up early more you have time to sleep .

 # What do we provide